6th Luftwaffe Field Division: Operational history

 The 6th Luftwaffe Field Division, one of several such divisions of the Luftwaffe (German Air Force), was formed in September 1942 in Gross-Born Troop Maneuver Area, under the command of Oberst Ernst Weber.
 Intended to serve as infantry, its personnel were largely drawn from surplus Luftwaffe ground crew.
-In November 1942, it was assigned to the 3rd Panzer Army in Army Group Centre on the Eastern Front and posted to a sector near Nevel.
-Here it defended against Soviet operations in the area.
+In November 1942, it was assigned to the II Luftwaffe Field Corps under the command of Alfred Schlemm it was part of Georg-Hans Reinhardts 3rd Panzer Army, along with the 2nd, 3rd and 4th Luftwaffe Divisions in Army Group Centre on the Eastern Front and posted to a sector near Nevel.
+The division had the task of securing the connection between Army Groups North and Center & defended this sector against Soviet operations.
+It fought in the Battle of Nevel (1943) and other Battles in the Autumn/Winter of 1943 around Vitebsk in Byelorussia.

 In November 1943, responsibility for the division was transferred to the Army and it was renamed the 6th Field Division (L).
 Shortly afterwards, its Field Jager battalions became the 52nd, 53rd and 54th Jager regiments while its original artillery, tank destroyer and flak battalions was integrated into a new 6th Artillery Regiment.
+Absorbing the remnants of Felddivision 2 (L) & Felddivision 3 (L) in the process.
 In the summer of 1944, the 6th Field Division held an area to the east of Vitebsk as part of LIII Corps of the 3rd Panzer Army.
-The division was encircled during the Vitebsk–Orsha Offensive at Vitebsk within days of the start of the Soviet Army's Operation Bagration on 22 June 1944.
+The division was encircled during the Vitebsk–Orsha Offensive at Vitebsk within days of the start of the Soviet Army's Operation Bagration on 22 June 1944 along with the rest of LIII Army Corps (Wehrmacht).
 The division was destroyed with its commander, Generalleutnant Rudolf Peschel, killed in action on 27 June 1944.